vokimon/blaface/README.md

-# A Blank Template for Open Web Apps
+# Blaface

-The is a minimal template that has a little HTML, CSS, and js to help you start writing an Open Web App.
+This is a proof of concept of a web app animating svg files interactively.

-This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building Open Web Apps.
+The skeleton is based on [mortar](https://github.com/mozilla/mortar/).

-# Usage
+# Mortar Usage

 There are a few ways to get this template: